 How to use units in the EU ETS

 In Phase III, certain CERs and ERUs can be swapped for EUAs, subject to the limits discussed above, in the Union Registry.
-Operators will transfer CERs and ERUs into a central account in the Union Registry, and once verified as eligible for use by that operator within the EU ETS the operator’s EUA holding account will be credited with the equivalent number of EUAs.
+Operators can transfer valid CERs and ERUs into a central account in the Union Registry, and once verified as eligible for use by that operator within the EU ETS the operator’s EUA holding account will be credited with the equivalent number of EUAs.
 Aircraft operators may request this swap and be credited with EUAAs.
-The European Commission Registry Regulation sets out the process for this, however operators will be unable to make swaps until the functionality is available in the Union Registry.
+The European Commission Registry Regulation sets out the process for this in more detail.

 Any further questions or queries on the holding or swapping of Kyoto Units within the Registry should be directed by email to the UK registry administrator: email@example.com